STAAR Surgical (STAA)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-STAAR Surgical has shown mediocre cash profitability over the last five years, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 1.4%, subpar for a healthcare business.
+STAAR Surgical broke even from a free cash flow perspective over the last five years, giving the company limited opportunities to return capital to shareholders.

 STAAR Surgical Trailing 12-Month Free Cash Flow Margin